thomasletsch/openhab-addons/bundles/org.openhab.binding.bisecuregateway/README.md

 If you see only "Start BiSecure Gateway background discovery" and no further logging of the BiSecure binding, then most probably the auto discovery is not working.
 If you are running under docker, the auto discovery could just not work here.
 Workaround is not yet available.

+### Auto Discovery of Gateway does not work

+Add the gateway thing manually and set gatewayAddress and gatewayId in configuration

+#### Auto Discovery of groups (devices) does not work

+Check if you supplied correct username and password in the gateway thing configuration.
+Check the log file for more details which error occured.